Melike Lakadamyali: Career and research

 Brain Science at Harvard University, MA, USA.

 Between 2010 and 2016, Lakadamyali was a Group Leader at ICFO - The Institute of Photonic Sciences in Barcelona, Spain, holding a Junior (2010-2015) and Senior (2015-2016) Group Leader position, respectively.
 Her group's superresolution microscopy study investigating the genome gained widespread attention.
 It reveals that our genome needs to be regularly packaged and links these packaging differences to stem cell state.

 In 2017, Lakadamyali returned to the United States to work as an Assistant Professor of Physiology and of Cell and Developmental Biology (secondary) at the University of Pennsylvania in Philadelphia.

 In 2020, Lakadamyali was promoted to Associate Professor of Physiology and in 2024 she was promoted to Full Professor.

 Lakadamyali's area of research is focused on examining biology at the level of its macromolecular machines.
 She aims to obtain a quantitative and biophysical comprehension of how these machines propel critical cell biological processes.
 Hence, she is also involved in designing sophisticated microscopy techniques that strive to surmount the current limitations of existing methods, thereby enabling them to observe the macromolecular machinery of the cell in motion with superior spatiotemporal resolution.

-Lakadamyali is a well-known microscopist and biophysicist.
-Hence, she is frequently invited to speak at workshops and conferences in the field.
+Lakadamyali is a microscopist and biophysicist.
+She is invited to speak at workshops and conferences in the field.

 Since 2019, Lakadamyali has been a Reviewing Editor (Cell Biology) at eLife.